 Ronald C. Clute, Ph.D., Founding Director

-The Clute Institute is firmly committed to pursuing responsible business practices for the benefit of our employees, authors, the wider academic community in which we operate, and the environment in which we all live.
-We celebrated our 25th anniversary in 2010 and since our establishment over a quarter of a century ago, we have attempted to promote the greater good of all of our stakeholders.
+The Clute Institute is firmly committed to pursuing responsible business practices for the benefit of our authors, employees, the wider academic community in which we operate, and the environment in which we all live.
+Since our founding over a quarter century ago, we’ve been firmly committed to the greater good of all of our stakeholders.